Armand Hussein

-Mike Barber (1934 – December 31, 2007) was an American professional wrestler, best known by the ring name Armand Hussein or Armand Hussian, who played a fictional Sudanese character during his career.
+Michael Barber (July 3, 1934 – December 31, 2007) was an American professional wrestler, best known by the ring name Armand Hussein or Armand Hussian, who portrayed a Sudanese character during his career.

-Career
+Professional wrestling career

 Hussein began his wrestling career in 1959.
 He worked in various NWA territories.
 In 1966, he worked in Japan for Japan Wrestling Association.
-Hussein was the subject of a 1967 documentary, Sudanese Wrestler, produced for the US Information Agency.
+Hussein was the subject of a 1967 documentary, Sudanese Wrestler, produced for the United States Information Agency.

-From 1966 to 1967, Hussian worked in New York City and the Northeast for the World Wide Wrestling Federationm where he teamed a few matches with Bruno Sammartino.
+From 1966 to 1967, Hussian worked in New York City and the Northeast for the World Wide Wrestling Federation where he teamed a few matches with Bruno Sammartino.

 In 1972, he made his debut in the Gulf Coast where he became a three-time NWA Mississippi Heavyweight Championship.

-Hussein won the WWC Caribbean Heavyweight Championship in Puerto Rico defeating Invader 1 in 1978.
+Hussein won the WWC Caribbean Heavyweight Championship in Puerto Rico, defeating Invader 1 in 1978.

 In 1981, Hussein worked in his home state of Texas for World Class Championship Wrestling.
 Hussein formed a partnership with Gary Hart known as H & H Limited in 1982.
 His last match was on June 17, 1983, with Mike Bond and Tola Yatsu losing to Kamala (wrestler) in a Loser Leaves Town Handicap Match.

+Professional wrestling style and persona

+Hussein portrayed a Sudanese character during his career.
+His signature moves were the "Desert Crab" and the headbutt.

 Personal life and death

-There is not much on Hussein's life as he kept his life private.
-He never broke kayfabe.
+Hussein kept his life private and never broke kayfabe.
 He later in life converted to Islam.

 On December 31, 2007, Hussein died at 73.